 When to go

-This trip is available from mid-April till the end of October.
-The best months to visit are April – June and September – October as in summer months it may become too hot (and crowded).
-The flexibility of self guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.
+This trip is available from mid-April till the end of September.
+The best months to visit are April – June and September as in the summer months it may become too hot (and crowded).
+The flexibility of self-guided holidays means that there are no fixed dates, and you can start your trip on any date during the season.

 Click to view travel options